House Spirit

-There are five Houses at Walford: Cleland (Green), Gordon (Blue), Fletcher (Red), Murray (Yellow) and Prince Rayner (Purple/White), named after significant old scholars who were trailblazers of their time.
+There are five houses at Walford named after significant old scholars who were trailblazers of their time.
 Each House comes together once a week to build community connection and to plan for the array of events and competitions taking place during the school year.
 Whether it be the Athletics Carnival, House Glee, Swimming Carnival or House Dinners, you can be sure that your whole family will be swept up in the camaraderie, energy and competitive spirit that encapsulates the House system and cultivates the sense of belonging that every student experiences when she dons her colours for House.

 Cleland

 Cleland is named in honour of the Cleland sisters.
-Elizabeth was an exemplary Walford student from 1920-1927.
+Elizabeth was an exemplary Walford student from 1920 to 1927.
 She was the School Captain and Captain of Hockey.
 In 1935, she graduated with a Master of Science, the second Walford old scholar to do so and only the fourth at Adelaide University.
-Margaret Cleland was Walford’s first graduate in Medicine and the first South Australian woman to become a member of the Royal College of Physicians in London.
-Cleland’s motto is Virtue sola Nobilitat – Moral courage alone enables.
+Margaret Cleland was Walford’s first graduate in medicine and the first South Australian woman to become a member of the Royal College of Physicians in London.
+Cleland’s motto is Virtue sola Nobilitat – Moral Courage Alone Enables.

 Fletcher

-Fletcher’s motto is Alte Pete – Aim High.
+Fletcher’s motto is Alta Pete – Aim High.
 The Fletcher sisters exemplified the House motto through their achievements as Walford students.
-Mrs Elizabeth Fletcher had been a friend of Walford’s founder, Lydia Adamson, and so the School’s association with the Fletcher family had been enduring.
-In 1918, Mrs Elizabeth Fletcher presented a prize for leadership and service to the School and this prize is still presented at Speech Day today and is known as The Mrs Fletcher Prize.
+Mrs Elizabeth Fletcher had been a friend of Walford’s founder, Lydia Adamson, and the School’s association with the Fletcher family had been an enduring one.
+In 1918, Mrs Elizabeth Fletcher presented a prize for leadership and service to the School and this prize is still presented at Speech Day today and is known as the Mrs Fletcher Prize.

 Murray

-Murray House was named to honour Jean Murray, who became the first Walford student to graduate with a Bachelor of Science and then, in 1931, the first girl at the University to achieve her Master of Science.
-Murray’s motto is Placeam Dum Peream – Let me find favour as long as I live.
+Murray House was named to honour Jean Murray, who became the first Walford student to graduate with a Bachelor of Science and then, in 1931, the first girl at the University of Adelaide to achieve her Master of Science.
+Murray’s motto is Placeam Dum Peream – Let me Find Favour as Long as I Live.